Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Proof of Proposition

-\begin{proof}[Proof of Proposition 2] Without loss of generality, we consider multi-feature SCNN.
-From Proposition \ref{prop:rotationEquivarianceConv}, we know that the rotation equivalence holds for spherical convolutions.
-Then at layer $\ell$ of the SCNN, each spherical filter $h_\ell^{fg}$ satisfies
+\begin{proof}[Proof of Proposition 2] Without loss of generality, we consider multi-feature Spherical CNN.
+From Proposition \ref{prop:rotationEquivarianceConv}, we know that the rotation equivariance holds for spherical convolutional filters.
+Then at layer $\ell$ of the SCNN, each filter $h_\ell^{fg}$ satisfies